oliviacarino/DataStructs-N-Algs/README.md

     Time: 1 day, 1-2 hours/day (or as time permits).

 ## Comments
-* I will be documenting each algorithm within a Google doc: [Link](https://docs.google.com/document/d/1_7j3ger1A6avkL0r4ZzcuKe-OHbnV0NxHKokwY5vFlU/edit?usp=sharing)
+* I will be documenting each algorithm within a Google doc: [Link](https://docs.google.com/document/d/1_7j3ger1A6avkL0r4ZzcuKe-OHbnV0NxHKokwY5vFlU/edit?usp=sharing) and each data structure here [Link](https://docs.google.com/document/d/1-HOth5rvL0N4TsnugZ77MdBWG96_87R2K6caT0LE4K0/edit#)
 * My goal with this activity is to be as consistent as possible, and listen to my mental health, i.e., modify workload as needed to prevent burnout.